 - Using automated processes and tools enables Data Science talents to mine and do Big Data Analysis easily

 How data Scientists extract value from Big Data tools

 Experienced Data Architects and experts will also determine the positions to install the right tools to extract and integrate the most amount of information.
 Subsequently, Data Engineers then construct Big Data Analysis tools like the lift net to integrate and access the information stored in the ocean.

-At most times the information is inadequate, and some additional information needs to be extracted.
+At most times, the information is inadequate, and some additional information needs to be extracted.
 Once this picture is complete, it would be enough for the catch to be presented to influence business decisions.

 - Ensure your tooling is reliable and already in production

-The main challenge and the chicken-and-egg problem of Data Science
+The chicken-and-egg problem of Data Science

-Furthermore, this uncertainty makes it hard to start Data Scientist projects and scale them; first, there needs to be evidence that there is value to get full commitment, sponsorship and unswerving support from business departments.
+Furthermore, this uncertainty makes it hard to start Data Science projects and scale them; first, there needs to be evidence that there is value to get full commitment, sponsorship and unswerving support from business departments.
 Without evidence and full management commitment, it is hard to get sponsors and support.